aaronbloomfield/pdr/labs/lab04/index.md

 &(IntArray2D[i][j]) = _______________________________________________
 ```

+After you are done, [convert the worksheet to a PDF](../../docs/convert_to_pdf.html).
 Remember to include the standard identifying header at the top of all your files (name, date, etc.).
-The inlab4.doc worksheet should be converted to PDF and submitted, along with the inlab4.cpp file.
+Submit both the worksheet PDF as well as inlab4.cpp.

 ### Hints ###